 Before you purchase a horse, you will need to have a plan for where you can keep it.
 Unfortunately, you usually can’t keep a horse in your backyard.
 Horses require large amounts of space and specific resources.
 You should take the time to research your options of where you can keep your horse before you start to look for your equine friend.

-What You Should Know About Keeping a Horse on Your Own Property
+Keeping a Horse on Your Own Property

 One option is that you can keep your horse on your own property.
 Before you get too excited, you should know that you’ll need adequate space, fencing, and shelter.
 2 acres of land can sustain one horse.
 A horse will also need a companion animal, whether it’s another horse or a livestock animal, you’ll need to factor the other animal in to ensure that you have enough land and grazing area.